 1: Patreon Fee

-Patreon takes 5% of successfully-processed payments.
+The Patreon fee is 5% of successfully-processed payments.
 This means that we only take money if the creator is making money.
 This is also listed on your Dashboard as "Patreon Fee".

 2: Payment Processing Fees